 Your full term infant will usually be between 6 to 9 pounds in weight (2800 to 4000 grams), and be between 18 to 22 inches in length (46 to 56 cm).
 The baby may normally lose up to one tenth of its birth weight in the first week, but should regain the birth weight by two weeks of age.
 Infants will gain weight at about one half to one ounce a day in the first few months.

 amount of yellow color in your baby gets worse after you

-baby home, please let us know as soon as
+take the baby home, please let us know as soon as

 All babies sneeze a lot — that's how they clear their noses.
 The nostrils of a baby's nose are very small, so that a little bit of mucus goes a long way to blocking them up and making them sound congested.
 Use the nasal aspirator (bulb syringe) you were given at the hospital to cleanse the nose of any mucus blockage.

-If congestion persists as a problem, use saline nose drops to loosen the mucus.
-These may be purchased or made at home by adding 1/4 tsp of salt to one cup of lukewarm water.
+If congestion persists as a problem, use saline nose drops to loosen and liquify the mucus.
+These may be purchased inexpensively (Little Noses, and others).
 Place four or five drops down one nostril, wait 15 seconds, then suck out with the bulb syringe.
 Repeat this on the other side.
 You may do this up to four times a day if needed.
 We try to avoid other medicines in the first year or so.

 The abdominal (belly) wall around the navel may be weak and bulge out when the baby cries.
 These umbilical hernias are common and usually close by themselves during the first years of life.

 Whether circumcised or not, all male infants should be able to pass urine out in a nice forceful stream, not a spray.
-The uncircumcised penis can essentially be left alone.
+The uncircumcised penis can essentially be left alone at this point.
 After one month, use gentle retraction on the foreskin during bathing.
-The foreskin will not completely pull back until 4 or 5 years old.
+The foreskin may not completely pull back until 4 or 5 years old.

 Follow your obstetrician's advice for care of your son's circumcision.
 For the first few days the tip of the penis may appear raw, red, and to have some yellow crust.
-Wash the area with water and a soft wash cloth after each stool.
-A small amount of Vaseline may be applied to the top of the penis to prevent it from sticking to the diaper for the first week or so.
+Wash the area with water and a soft wash cloth after each bowel movement.
+A small amount of Vaseline or A&D may be applied to the top of the penis to prevent it from sticking to the diaper for the first week or so.